ECE3400Team19/ECE3400Team19.github.io/Milestone2/milestone2.md

 [3 wall sensors](https://www.sparkfun.com/products/12728) (GP2Y0A41SK0F)

 ## Part 1 - Hooking up the Wall Sensors
-We connected the line sensor's three pins to ground, power, and an analog input (A2).
+We connected the wall sensor's three pins to ground, power, and an analog input (A2).
-The line sensor outputs a voltage
+The wall sensor outputs an analog voltage, a higher voltage indicates a closer object to the wall sensor.
 Using the following code, we were able to detect how far away the sensor was from a wall.

 ```